 If an employee has suffered violence or a credible threat of violence that can "reasonably be construed to be carried out or to have been carried out at the workplace," the employer may apply for a TRO and injunction prohibiting an individual from carrying out further acts of unlawful violence or threats against the employee.
 The TRO and/or injunction may also include "other named family or household members who reside with the employee."
 The law states that it does not change the duties of the employer.
-The time period between the issuance of the TRO and hearing on the injunction can be extended to 25 days.
 Section 527.85 expands the reach of the act to private postsecondary educational institutions.
 The chief administrative officer or designated employee of such an institution may seek a temporary restraining order and an injunction, on behalf of a student or students at the campus, if the student has suffered a credible threat of violence made off the campus by any individual which can reasonably be construed to be carried out or to have been carried out at the school campus or facility.
 The school official seeking the order must first obtain the written consent of the student who received the threats.